provablyprivate/documents/week1.md

 * #### Johan

 ### What we have done
+Had our first meetings, with and without the handler and also discussed what the project is about and what we are planning on doing.
 ### Preperations before next week
 * #### Read about robins article
 * #### Read the document about the course